-92. When the Core Visit action has been completed, the visit outcome will normally be returned electronically to the referring officer, with the exception that if the referral has been made by a contact centre the visit outcome will be returned electronically to the relevant Benefit Centre as identified in the template.
+When the Core Visit action is completed, the visit outcome is normally be returned electronically to the referring officer, with the exception where the referral was made by a Contact Centre the visit outcome will be returned electronically to the relevant Benefit Centre as identified in the template.

-- 93. If documentation was received, e.g. claim forms etc, the Outcome Report will be printed and attached to the documents and will be returned by courier. - 94.
-Where the Visiting Officer obtains details of any changes affecting benefits, they will record this on the Outcome Report.
-The Visiting Officer will direct the change in circumstance to the relevant processing site. - 95.If the Visiting Officer obtains change of details which do not relate to the benefit claim, e.g. change of telephone number, they will provide full details on the Outcome Report. - 96.On receipt of the Outcome Report, any non benefit related changes should be recorded on the appropriate IT system e.g. LMS/OPSTRAT. - 97.
-Note the outcome of the Core Visit with the details from the report in: - D110 if BFD/BDC colleagues - LMS if CCD/CSD colleagues - 98.
-Print a copy of the outcome Report and retain it with the Claimant's case papers in line with normal retention rules.
+2. If documentation was sent, for example claim forms etc, the Outcome Report will be:

+printed andattached to the documents andreturned by courier

+3. Where the Visiting Officer obtains details of any changes affecting benefits, they will record this on the Outcome Report.
+The Visiting Officer will direct the change in circumstance to the relevant processing site.

+4. If the Visiting Officer obtains change of details which do not relate to the benefit claim, for example a change of telephone number, they will provide full details on the Outcome Report.

+5. On receipt of the Outcome Report, record any non benefit related changes on the appropriate IT system, JSAPS/ LMS/OPSTRAT/CAMLite.

+6. Note the outcome of the Core Visit with the details from the report in: •JSAPS Dialogue 110 •CAMLite Contact History if UC colleagues, or •LMS

+7. Print a copy of the Outcome Report and retain it with the claimant's case papers in line with normal retention rules.